aptos-labs/aptos-core/developer-docs-site/docs/move/book/variables.md

   - Except under special circumstances where it is made a `move` for predictable borrow checker errors.
 - Any other value is given a `move`.
+- If the compiler can prove that the source value with copy ability is not used after the assignment, then a move may be used instead of a copy for performance, but this will be invisible to the programmer (except in possible decreased time or gas cost).

 For example: